arran4/rntocase/README.md

   -acronym-from-file value
     	Words to consider acronyms and not to assume they are words, ie ID => ID rather than ID => Id (iancoleman only) -algorithm string
-    	Choose the delimited algorithm to use, supported: gobeam,iancoleman,screaming-iancoleman,searking. (default "iancoleman")
+    	Choose the delimited algorithm to use, supported: searking,gobeam,iancoleman,screaming-iancoleman. (default "iancoleman")
   -delimiter string
     	Delimiter, default '.' but can be any single ascii character. (default ".")
   -dry-run